sam-d-j/react-portfolio-explained/README.md

   - Goto settings
   - In the sidebar, select Pages
   - In the dropdown, select Deploy with github Actions
-  - Save, then visit Actions (top left of screen)
+  - Visit Actions (top left of screen)
-  - Trigger a workflow for Static deploy, select branch `main`
+  - Click the green button, `I understand my workflows, etc.`
+  - Click `Deploy static content to pages`
+  - Click `Run workflow`, ensuring the is set to `main`
   - Wait for the project to build and you should see a URL in the deploy step output
 - Visit github pages once enabled